flarum/docs/extend/quick-start.md

 Breaking it down:

 * **name** is the name of the Composer package in the format `vendor/extension`.
 You should choose a vendor name that’s unique to you — your GitHub username, for example.
-For the purposes of this tutorial, we’ll assume you’re using `acme` as your vendor name.
+For the purposes of this tutorial, we’ll assume you’re using `Acme` as your vendor name.
 You should also prefix the `extension` part with `flarum-ext-` to indicate that it's a package specifically intended for use with Flarum.
 * **description** is a short one-sentence description of what the extension does.
 * **type** MUST be set to flarum-extension.
 This ensures that when someone “requires” your extension, it will be identified as such.
 * **require** contains a list of your extension's own dependencies.
 You'll want to specify the first version of Flarum that your extension is compatible with here, usually prefixed with a caret (`^`).